 After you finish your online application via the link above, check your UNF email.
 You will receive a copy of the entire form and all your typed responses within 15 minutes.

 Once you receive this email, congratulations!
 You have successfully completed the first step, but there are a few more to go:

-- Save the internship application for your records.
+- Save the email with the internship application and attached documents.
 DO NOT print a copy and submit it to the Coggin Career Management Center.
-Print off an entire copy of the internship form you just filled out.

 - Have a great internship!